Testing the code

 over-relaxation update, please check this using a link-by-link comparison against

 some known reference.
-One can compare test
+One can compare test and reference Gaugefield objects

 using